Back to blog

 Most AI startups are building features that the model providers will eventually ship.
 Here's the dividing line:

 Anthropic doesn't want to manage your Salesforce OAuth tokens.
 OpenAI doesn't want to curate your endpoint surface.
-Google doesn't want to enforce your field-level access policies or learn your deal triage methodology.
+Google doesn't want to enforce your field-level access policies.
 That's not their business.

 The infrastructure precedent